ok100/lyvi/README.md

 ### pianobar

-- Copy [eventcmd](https://raw.github.com/ok100/cmus-lyrics/master/scripts/pianobar/eventcmd) script from scripts/pianobar/ to ~/.config/pianobar/ and make it executable:
+- Copy [eventcmd](https://raw.github.com/ok100/cmus-lyrics/master/scripts/pianobar/eventcmd) script from `scripts/pianobar/` to `~/.config/pianobar/` and make it executable:

 ```
 $ cp scripts/pianobar/eventcmd ~/.config/pianobar/
 $ chmod +x ~/.config/pianobar/eventcmd
 ```

-If you already have custom eventcmd script, modify it to write '$artist | $title' to ~/.config/pianobar/nowplaying file on songstart event like in the example script.
+If you already have custom eventcmd script, modify it to write `'$artist | $title'` to `~/.config/pianobar/nowplaying` file on songstart event like in the example script.

-- Add this line to ~/.config/pianobar/config:
+- Add this line to `~/.config/pianobar/config`:

 ```
 event_command = /home/YOURUSERNAME/.config/pianobar/eventcmd